Azure/multi-cloud-asset-inventory-preview/src/Connector-details.md

 When you create the connect through the Azure portal, the Cloud Formation Template will be generated for you based on the solutions you have selected.
 If you are not using the Azure portal, you can call an API to generate the Cloud Formation Template.
 The API details will be added to this documentation soon.

 ## Single Account and Organization Account supported
-The Multi-cloud Connector supports both AWS Organization Accounts and AWS Single Accounts.
+The Multicloud Connector supports both AWS Organization Accounts and AWS Single Accounts.

 For Organization Accounts, you will need to upload the cloud formation template in two places in the AWS Cloud Formation Console.
 1. Stacks